A Caveat and Affiliates

 Seed pods are the main part of the aerogarden at home that allows you to grow your own plants at home easily.
 They come with all their own parts and accessories which include the lighting, the reservoir (bottom part), net cup (where you place the seeds) and the support stand.
 Each seedpod comes with everything you need so save yourself some money on buying other parts separately!

-Most models either have one or three different pods.
+Most models either have different pods.
 This is where each pod contains its own water tank so it does not have to share any nutrients or light with others.
 You can fill up as much water as you want for this model if you’re planning on growing large vegetables.
 This includes tomatoes.
 But if your plants are smaller then it’s best to just fill up half until they start growing larger if they need more!

 Lastly, always make sure that your seed pods are compatible with the model of aerogarden at home you have before buying them on their own.
 If you do otherwise, they may not work properly or even worse, damage your machine!